Secret Dating Apps: Privacy Features, Risks & What to Know

 Pure is built for short-term encounters.
 When I tried it, posts expired, chats auto-deleted, and profiles didn’t linger, so it feels safer if you don’t want a long trail.
 Their privacy page makes clear that messages and profiles are temporary by design, with data stored only as long as needed for that session.

 The app doesn’t push you to connect social accounts or fill out heavy profiles, which lowers the risk of tying activity back to your real identity.
 You do need an account, but you can engage with minimal details.
 That said, “disappearing” isn’t bulletproof screenshots and copy-pastes still happen.
-Pure works best as a damage-control tool, useful if you want low-trace interactions but not a guarantee of invisibility.
+Pure is structured around short-lived interactions, but no platform can prevent screenshots or external sharing.

 Fleed

 Feeld caters to poly, kink, and queer communities, making it a go-to app for people seeking connections outside mainstream dating norms.
-After researchers (Fortbridge) flagged security issues in 2024, Feeld responded with fixes by May 28 and later published transparency reports useful context if you want a private dating app where trust matters.
+After researchers (Fortbridge) flagged security issues in 2024, Feeld responded with fixes by May 28 and later published transparency reports, useful context for users evaluating platform transparency.

 When I tested it, I saw solid control: you can hide your profile from Discover, stay invisible to Facebook friends if you link FB, and fine-tune what parts of your profile are visible; couples can also “pair” accounts to browse together without exposing extra details.